mdfranz/k3s-eck/README.md

 And you'll connect to *longhorn-ui* (I use SSH port forwarding through Firefox so I can access cluster IPs)

 # Install ECK

 ## Install CRD and Operator

+Follow the instructions from the first part of the [quickstart](https://www.elastic.co/guide/en/cloud-on-k8s/current/k8s-deploy-eck.html)